 A Walk Through the Registration Process

 There are four options to choose from on the Home page.
 (The group option is not visible in the photo above).
 The bullets below explain each option.

-- If you are an infrequent traveler it may be best to enroll in a single trip by clicking the “TRAVELING?
+- If you are an infrequent traveler, enrolling in a single trip may be best by clicking the “TRAVELING?
 Enroll a trip” option.